-The ITFC program seeks to reduce placement instability and provide alternative to congregate care settings.
-ITFC places DCFS foster children in foster homes in which the child is typically the only foster youth and where they will have treatment program individualized according to their needs.
+The ITFC program seeks to reduce placement instability and provide an alternative to congregate care settings.
+ITFC places DCFS foster children in foster homes in which the child is typically the only foster youth and where they will have individualized а treatment program according to their needs.
 ITFC foster parents receive additional training hours and have access to 24/7 support.
 Children are placed after efforts are made to match them with appropriate foster parents.
-Mental health clinicians are trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), which is provided if/when clinically appropriate.
-During FY 09-10, there were 33 new ITFC placements.
+Mental health clinicians are trained in Trauma-Focused Coanitive Behavioral Therapy (TF-CBT), which is provided if/when clinically appropriate.
+During FY 10-11, there were 48 ITFC placements.